-With Nima Naghibi, Eds.
+With Nima Naghibi and Eleanor Ty, Eds.
 “Migration, Exile, and Diaspora in Graphic Life Narratives.”
 Special Issue of a/b: Auto/Biography Studies.
 35.2 (Spring 2020).
 Forthcoming.
 Click here for the call for papers.

-“Graphic Life Narratives.”
+“Graphic Biography.”
 Research Methodologies for Auto/biography Studies.
 Ed.
 Kate Douglas.
 Routledge.
-In preparation for July 2018.
+Submitted.

 With Jessica Fontaine.
 “Indigeneity and Intermediality in Will I See?”
 Graphing TransIndigenous Comic Books.
 Ed.
 Frederick Luis Aldama.
-Edmonton: U of Alberta P. Under revision.
+Tucson: U of Arizona P. Submitted.
 Forthcoming 2019.
-6,000 words.
+8,000 words.